Xghost12Ss/Xlon-bot/README.md

 [Please see this excellent guide for how to create your discord bot's account and get your bot token.](https://discordjs.guide/preparations/setting-up-a-bot-application.html)

-Open cmd and type [npm install discord.js] after installing discord.js type [node .] now your bot is online.
+Open cmd and type `npm install discord.js` after installing discord.js type `node .` now your bot is online.

-# Author

-Im Xghost12S i am C++ Dev, learning javascript.

 ## I want to add a command!